 Table 1 above shows that questionnaire items 1, 2, 3, 4 and 5 having 3.43, 3.62, 3.78, 3.31 and 3.78 respectively indicate that the majority of the respondents agree that they are aware of the effectiveness and efficiency of electronic payment systems, the majority of the respondents also subscribed to Internet banking system, mobile banking and ATM services as their preferred type of e-payment services.
-The table further indicates that the majority of the respondents systems have reduced the risk and inconvenience associated with carrying physical cash.
+The table further indicates that the majority of the respondents agreed that the E-payment systems have reduced the risk and inconvenience associated with carrying physical cash.